USAJOBS/ATP-Support/job-announcement-playbook/details/header.md

     If job seekers don’t understand the job title, they are less likely to read the job announcement.
 For example, job titles that use grade levels or series numbers are confusing and can be misleading.
   </p>
   <p>
-    Job announcements should include a job title that best describes the position, attracts candidates, and makes the job easier to find.
-For example, titling a job “Java Developer” instead of “APPSW” makes it easier for job seekers to understand.
+    Job announcements should include a job title that best describes the position, attracts candidates and makes the job easier to find.
+For example, titling a job java developer instead of APPSW makes it easier for job seekers to understand.
   </p>
 </div>
 </div>